FahimaZulfath/VR/CONTRIBUTING.md

 * [![Good First Bug](https://img.shields.io/badge/-good%20first%20bug-5319e7.svg)](link_goodfirstbug) These issues contain a task that anyone with any level of experience can help with.

-    A major goal of the project is to have as many people as possible complete their very first [pull request][link_pullrequest] on one of these issues.
+    A major goal of the project is to have as many people as possible complete their very first [pull request](link_pullrequest) on one of these issues.
 They will always have explicit information on who to contact to help you through the process.

     Remember: **There are no stupid questions!**